 This section describes an example configuration procedure of the network shown in the diagram below.

 For the network configuration other than GLS, refer to "3.2.2 Network configuration".
-For the GS configuration, refer to GS manual.

 For configuring the cluster system, refer to the Cluster system manual.